CarverCounty/Scripts_Public/README.md

-# scripts
+# SharePoint & Nintex Scripts

-This is just a personal repository of misc scripts and code snippets that I don't want to lose.
+This is a repository of misc scripts and code snippets used in SharePoint and Nintex we don't want to lose.
-You're welcome to copy and use them, but very few will make sense out of context.
+You're welcome to copy and use them, but few will make sense out of context.